Rosanna Cabot: 2002–05

-Upon her return to Oakdale, Rosanna attempted to reconcile with Paul after telling him her ordeal.
-Hurt that she chose to turn to Craig for help instead of him, he wrote her off.
-At the same time, Craig was determined to obtain custody of his unborn child with Jennifer Munson and begged Rosanna to remarry him.
-This proved to be her downfall.
+Upon her return to Oakdale, Rosanna attempts to reconcile with Paul after telling him her ordeal.
+Hurt that she chose to turn to Craig for help instead of him, he rejects her.
+At the same time, Craig is determined to obtain custody of his unborn child with Jennifer Munson and begs Rosanna to remarry him.
 Weeks earlier, Rosanna had met a pregnant teenager, Gwen Norbeck.
-Feeling sorry for her plight and wanting a family, she arranged for the adoption of Gwen's child when it was born.
-Craig was vehemently against the adoption but Rosanna defied his wishes and went ahead with the process.
+Feeling sorry for her plight and wanting a family, she arranged for the adoption of Gwen's child.
+Craig is vehemently against the adoption but Rosanna defies his wishes and goes ahead with the process.
 In a strange turn of events, Jennifer and Gwen both went into premature labor at the same time.
-Jennifer's baby seemingly died in the hospital and when Craig didn't show any signs of grief, Rosanna began to become suspicious taking into account his tireless efforts to gain custody of his son before his death.
-She became even more confused when Craig immediately took to their adopted child.
-When she realized that Craig must have switched the babies, Rosanna confronted him.
-He confessed to his crime and Rosanna, horrified, rushed out to tell the police.
-Craig, who was tailing her, continually hit the side of her car trying to get her to pull over but this caused his wife to crash as she was on the phone with Paul begging for help.
-Before she lost consciousness, she found the energy to tell him, "Wrong foot" before slipping into a coma.
-Craig was subsequently sent to jail for attempted murder and the baby was placed in Carly's custody.
-Rosanna has been comatose since 2005 when Carly and Jack sent her to a private clinic in Switzerland.
+Jennifer's baby seemingly died in the hospital and when Craig does not show any signs of grief, Rosanna becomes suspicious, taking into account his tireless efforts to gain custody of his son before his death.
+She becomes even more confused when Craig immediately takes to their adopted child.
+When she realizes that Craig must have switched the babies, Rosanna confronts him.
+He confesses to his crime and Rosanna, horrified, rushes out to tell the police.
+Craig, who was tailing her, continually hit the side of her car trying to get her to pull over but this causes her to crash as she was on the phone with Paul, begging for help.
+Before she loses consciousness, she tells him, "Wrong foot" before slipping into a coma.
+Craig is subsequently sent to jail for attempted murder and the baby is placed in Carly's custody, who sends a comatose Rosanna to a private clinic in Switzerland.